-If the Green function is diagonal in spin space, we recover the self-energy graphs retained by Allen and Mitrovic\cite{allen1983theory} and Scalapino\cite{scalapino1966strong} where phonon and Coulomb interactions are treated on the same footing within the Migdal-Eliashberg GW approximation.
-However, if the material system possess an inherent spin structure, the dependence of the self-energy on the spin degrees of freedom arises entirely from the Green function rather than the screened interaction, as similarly pointed out in Ref.~\onlinecite{aryasetiawan2008}.
-Furthermore, if a finite pairing field is present, then the self-energy gives way to non-zero anomalous off-diagonal components whose spin structure originates entirely from pairing field.
+If the Nambu Green's function is diagonal in spin space, we recover the self-energy graphs given by Hedin\cite{hedin1965}, Lundqvist and Hedin\cite{hedin1970effects}, Baym\cite{baym1962self,baym1961field}, Kadanoff and Baym\cite{kadanoff_quantum_1962,baym1961conservation}, and Giustino \cite{giustino2017electron} for the normal state.
+In the superconducting state, $\mathbf{\Sigma}^{GW}$ gives the self-energy graphs retained by Allen and Mitrovic\cite{allen1983theory}, and Scalapino\cite{scalapino1966strong} where phonon and Coulomb interactions are treated on the same footing within the Migdal-Eliashberg GW approximation.

+However, if the electrons in the material system possess an inherent spin structure, the dependence of the self-energy on the spin degrees of freedom arises entirely from the Green function rather than the screened interaction, as similarly pointed out in Ref.~\onlinecite{aryasetiawan2008}.
+Furthermore, if a finite external pairing field $\Delta$ is present, then the self-energy gives way to non-zero anomalous off-diagonal components whose spin structure originates entirely from pairing field.
 This case is a generalization of the original Migdal-Eliashberg theory to spin-dependent Green's function and self-energy with purely Coulombic interaction.
 Here, it naturally emerges from the present formulation as a special case where spin interactions are absent.

-Now let us consider the case when the interaction between particles is spin dependent, which may arise from spin–spin interactions or spin–orbit coupling, to name a few possibilities.
-If a particle of spin $\uparrow$ enters an ordinary component of the self-energy its spin is flipped by the spin operator $\sigma_{\uparrow\downarrow}^{i}$ and (i) a magnon given by $w^{ij}$ is emitted via $\Sigma^{elec}$, and (ii) a spin-dependent phonon given by $ph^{ij}\equiv w_{e}^{ik}D^{kl}w_{e}^{jl}$ is excited via $\Sigma^{ph}$.
+Now let us consider the case where the interactions between particles are spin dependent, which may arise from spin–spin or spin–orbit magnetic couplings.
+If a particle of spin $\uparrow$ enters an ordinary component of the self-energy its spin is flipped by the spin operator $\sigma_{\uparrow\downarrow}^{i}$ and (i) a magnon given by $w^{ij}_e$ is emitted via $\Sigma^{elec}$, and (ii) a spin-dependent phonon given by $w_{ph}^{ij}$ is excited via $\Sigma^{ph}$.
 Then upon exiting the self-energy the magnon (phonon) is reabsorbed, thereby flipping the spin by $\sigma_{\downarrow\uparrow}^{j}$, and recovering its original spin state.
 This process is illustrated in Fig.~\ref{fig:SE} (d).
 This is analogous to Eliashberg's original theory where an electron emits and absorbs a phonon without the possibility of a spin flip.